How do love and excellence fit together?

 People often ask what a “love and excellence” company means.
 The idea of love feels reserved for family or romance, so seeing it in a business context is a little like eating pancakes for dinner.
 You can do it, but it feels misplaced.
 How can love and excellence even fit together in the first place?
 After all, isn’t love unconditional and independent of goal achievement?

 Over the course of running Chewse for eight years, I’ve conducted hundreds of interviews through all levels of the company – from operations to engineering to sales to finance.
-What has utterly shocked me is the consistency of stories about prior managers and leaders who were either thoughtless or downright abusive to their employees.
-I’ve learned of many company cultures where giving feedback is seen as traitorous, where attempts at honesty get rebuked, where egos bruise easily, and the customers consequently comes last.
+And throughout those interviews, I consistently run into stories about prior managers and leaders who were either thoughtless or downright abusive to their employees.
+There are all of these companies out there that see feedback as a bad thing and rebuke honesty as a result.
+But rather than pushing the company forward, this lack of feedback means the customers come last – and bruised egos come first.
 The business world, frankly, has tons of leaders who don’t live by leadership principles that inspire me.

 We decided to plant our flag at Chewse as a love culture.
 Though we didn’t make this decision with all of the details firmly set in place, the idea was to respect the human behind the work and allow them to show up fully.
 That means that we care about our people.
 We check in on how they are doing emotionally — not to play therapist, but rather to give their feelings space to breathe.

 Then, the road bump: the love culture we were aiming for didn’t seem to align with the other key attribute of the talented people we were hiring: their drive, performance, and excellence.
 People began asking how a love company could hold people to high standards and accountability.
 Isn’t that mean?
 Isn’t that the opposite of caring for someone?